What We Do…

 The service has been a life saver for my clients and as social worker, I am very grateful for the efficient and professional service I have received from GWT.Thank you so much.
 Maureen Sakey -Social Worker, Barnardos

 The GWT food bank has been an important resources to access for some of my clients.
-A number of people I have supported have financial strain and transport issues.
 Their quick service and ability to deliver has greatly helped those in need while ensuring clinical hours are not taken up by unnecessary travel.
 Laura Davies, RN, Adult Community Mental Health Services North.

 Our whanau were all very grateful to receive your wonderful support yet again.
 You all do an amazing job!
 Kia kaha, kia maia, kia manawanui.
 Joanna Fifita Community Services Team Administrator, Te Puna Hauora o Te Raki Paewhenua

 Knowing that our services can call on you to support our clients when they are at their most vulnerable is a blessing.
-What I find most positive when applying for a food parcel are questions that relate to special needs of clients, rather than assumptions being made on their needs.
+What I find most positive are questions that relate to special needs of clients, rather than assumptions being made on their needs.
 Having food parcels delivered to clients’ homes is a god send – so many of our clients are not in a position to collect and once again, it shows me how client focused your precious service is.
 Chris Frew, Social Worker, North Shore Women’s Centre

 LUNCH KIT RESULTS